MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/groups-remove-assignment.md

 ---

-# Remove role assignments in Microsoft Entra ID
+# Remove Microsoft Entra role assignments

-This article describes how an IT admin can remove Microsoft Entra role assignments.
+This article describes how to remove Microsoft Entra role assignments using the Microsoft Entra admin center, Microsoft Graph PowerShell, or Microsoft Graph API.

 In the Microsoft Entra admin center, you can remove both direct and indirect role assignments to a user.
 If a user is assigned a role by a group membership, remove the user from the group to remove the role assignment.

 ## Prerequisites